Cosmic Coaster (Valleyfair)

 Cosmic Coaster is a steel junior roller coaster at Valleyfair.

-The ride was originally known as Dragon Coaster when it was located at Dorney Park & Wildwater Kingdom in South Whitehall Township, Pennsylvania.
-It was built in 1986 and operated from 1992 through the 2010 season.
-After 2010, the Dragon Coaster was removed along with the other children's rides in near the former Laser site.
-Dragon Coaster was moved to Valleyfair where it has operated since 2011 as Cosmic Coaster.
+The ride was originally known as Dragon Coaster when it was located at Dorney Park & Wildwater Kingdom in Allentown, Pennsylvania.
+It was built in 1986 and operated from 1992 through 2010.
+After the 2010 season, Dragon Coaster was removed from Dorney Park.
+It was relocated to Valleyfair where it has operated since 2011 as Cosmic Coaster.

 Cosmic Coaster has a single train with four cars.
 Each car has two rows of two seats each for a total of 16 passengers.